top of page

 Brought to Our Community by the Borough of Kutztown and Responsible Recycling Services

-Residents of the Kutztown Borough are encouraged to recycle old, unwanted, broken, and outdated appliances on May 13th and August 19th of 2023.
+Residents of the Kutztown Borough are encouraged to recycle old, unwanted, broken, and outdated appliances on May 4th and August 19th of 2024.
 Electronics Recycling Days will occur from 9:00 a.m. - 11:00 a.m. on Railroad Street in front of the Train Station.
 The Borough has specific lists of items that are free to recycle as well as items that require a fee to recycle.
 Destruction of electronic devices also requires a fee.
 While attending one of Kutztown's Electronics Recycling Days please remain in your vehicles at all times.
-For further information on items, exceptions, and fees please click the link below to download the Electronics Recycling Days 2023 Flyer.
-To contact the Kutztown Borough regarding Electronics Recycling Days, call 610-683-6131 or call the Responsible Recycling Services at 484-641-5156.
+For further information on items, and exceptions.
+To contact the Kutztown Borough regarding Electronics Recycling Days, call 610-683-6131 or the Responsible Recycling Services at 484-641-5156.

 Programs